Pathways for Vermont High School Students

 Introduction to College Studies is a 26-hour course designed to help students develop strategies for college success.
 Introduction to College Studies is offered at all 12 Community College of Vermont academic centers every fall, spring, and summer semester, and at other VSC colleges on a variable basis.
 With support from VSAC and GEAR-UP, this course is offered tuition free to all Vermont high school students and is the ideal course for high school sophomores to prepare for college courses in their junior and senior years.

 Students who enroll in selected partner programs at their local career/technical center may also earn college credit through the Fast Forward Program.
-Students may be eligible for Fast Forward Tickets, which allow them to earn college credit for one or more courses for $100 each and one course tuition free.
+Students may be eligible for Fast Forward Tickets, which allow them to earn college credit for one or more courses for $100 each and two courses tuition free.
 Each of the 17 Vermont Technical or Comprehensive High Schools currently have dual enrollment agreements in place or are working on future agreements.
 Click here for a listing of Career/Technical Centers in the state and more information on the career pathways available.

 Vermont Tech hosts the Vermont Academy of Science and Technology (VAST), a full-year alternative to the senior year of high school for motivated high school seniors and home-schooled students who have a successful academic record and strong interest in math, science and technology.
 VAST students take standard college courses at VTC to complete the senior year of high school and the freshman year of college simultaneously—tuition free.
 VAST is recognized as an independent high school with the authority to grant diplomas.